-Strategic Recommendation Justification Action Timescales Responsibilities AGP1 Seek to develop a new 3g pitch as a focus for football There is only one full sized 3g pitch in the borough and a second smaller facility although over 85% of use of all AGPs is football.
+Strategic Recommendation Justification Action Timescales Responsibilities AGP1 Seek to develop a new 3g pitch as a focus for football.
+There is only one full sized 3g pitch in the borough and a second smaller facility although over 85% of use of all AGPs is football.
 Shortages of 3g AGPs was highlighted as a concern by 63% of responding clubs and some clubs are travelling outside of the borough to use facilities.
 Existing facilities are at capacity midweek.
-The lack of 3g pitches also means that there is minimal scope to use 3g pitches as an alternative to grass pitches for competitive fixtures, which is a key FA policy.
+The lack of 3g pitches also means that there is minimal scope to use 3g pitches are an alternative to grass pitches are an alternative fixtures, which is a key FA policy.
 Demand for additional AGPs (particularly 3g) was one of the key issues emerging through consultation.
-In terms of access a gap exists in the east.
-Netherthorpe School have expressed a desire of a 3g.
-Work with the FA and Nerterthorpe school to explare the feasibility of delivering a new 3g on the site.
-Explore other opportunities should delivery not be possible.
-Medium CBC and potential partner AGP2.
-Protect all AGP provision up to 2028 Even with the delivery of AGP 1 and AGP2 pitches will be at or near capacity.
-Monitor and seek to resist any future AGP dosure.
-Seek to deliver investment through s106 or CIL allocations to enhance the AGP network through re-surfacing Ongoing CBC and providers
+In terms of access a geographic gap exists in the east.
+Netherthorpe School Work with the FA and Netherthorpe school to explore the feasibility of delivering a new 3g on the site.
+Explore the potential for developing a new 3g pitch \ AGP complex on the old Queen's Park Sports Centre site.
+This would enable more flexible programming of the sports hall at the new Annexe sports centre site and increase capacity by moving some football outside to Queen's Park.
+Explore other location opportunities in the borough should delivery not be possible.
+Ensure S106 and CIL funding considered to support any identified Medium CBC and potential stakeholders AGP2.
+Protect all AGP provision up to 2028.
+Even with the delivery of AGP 1 and AGP2 pitches will be at or near capacity.
+Monitor and seek to resist any future AGP closure.
+Seek to deliver investment through s106 or CIL allocations to enhance the AGP network through re-surfacing Ongoing CBC and stakeholders